coustibri/fullcalendar-site-static/_docs-v3/sizing/aspectRatio.md

 A calendar is a block-level element that fills its entire avaiable width.
 The calendar’s height, however, is determined by this ratio of width-to-height.
 (Hint: larger numbers make smaller heights).

-The following example will initialize a calendar who's width is twice its height:
+The following example will initialize a calendar whose width is twice its height:

 ```js
 $('#calendar').fullCalendar({